TROG111/SatNav/README.md

     e) 'l SatNav' - this will reload all of the default location from the SatNav PB (including any new ones that you may have added in step 4b above)

-    f) 'l Hud' - this will copy all of the Dimencia Hud stored locations from the Hud's databank into the SatNav databank
+    f) 'l Hud' - (currently not support in version 3_1_0) this will copy all of the Dimencia Hud stored locations from the Hud's databank into the SatNav databank

-    g) 'backup' - this command will duplicate/clone the SatNav databank if an additional empty databank has been linked to the PB in slot 5.
+    g) 'backup' - (currently not support in version 3_1_0) this command will duplicate/clone the SatNav databank if an additional empty databank has been linked to the PB in slot 5.
 The purpose of this feature is to enable users to copy their locations to multiple ships.

     h) 'a ::pos{<a>,<b>,<c>,<d>,<e>} <location name>' - this command will add a new location. <a>, <b>, <c>, <d> and <e> are the systemid, bodyid, x, y and z coordinates for the new location.  <location name> is an optional name of the new location, if this is left blank then SatNav will generate an automatic location name.